burtr/reu-cfs-2023/ssh-instruction.md

 ## SSH Step by Step

-To help alleiviate the burden of passwords and other troublesome identifiers, as well as to enhance security, public key authentication is preferred for ssh.
-It requires you create a public/private key pair using the command line program `ssh-keygen`.
-You can use it without parameters.
-It will prompt for the name of the file to create.
-The default for an RSA key is `id_rsa`.
+You will create a public key/private key pair using the program `ssh-keygen`.

-The program will create two files: `id_rsa` and `id_rsa.pub`.
+The program will create two files.
 The first contains the private key and <u>must</u> be kept secret.
-The .pub file is the public key and you can share that freely.
-When you want to log into machine X with the `id_rsa` key you copy the
+The second file as the same name but with .pub at the end.
+This is the public key and you will share that with the machine you want to log into.

-__public__ key into .ssh/authorized_keys of host X. Then when you try to log into X, a math dance occurs were X learns you posses the private key, with divulging the private key, and then allows the log in.
+The hidden directory `.ssh` contains keys and an `authorized_keys` file.
+The `authorized_keys` file is full of the .pub keys of legitimate users.
+If a user has a matching private key for any of those public keys, the login succeeds.

+The private keys by convention are stores in the `.ssh` directory, and must have read permission _only_ by user.
+The ssh program will not proceed if this security requirement is not met.

 <pre>
   CLIENT                     SERVER